MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-static-arrays-are-the-best-vectors.md

     if (persons_size >= MAX_PERSONS) {
         fprintf(stderr, "Error: MAX_PERSONS of %d exceeded!\n", MAX_PERSONS);
-        // You can use longjmp() to return the player to the main menu of a game exit(EXIT_FAILURE);
+        // You can use longjmp() to return the player to the main menu of a game
+        // See my post titled "setjmp + longjmp = goto but awesome" exit(EXIT_FAILURE);
     }
     persons[persons_size++] = person;